Prince of Asturias Cup: Resurgence

 Two years later, the Spanish national team made its official debut at the 1920 Olympic Games in Antwerp, and despite being their first-ever taste of an international major tournament they still managed to win the silver medal.
-Notably, the author of Spain's first-ever goal, Patricio, also scored in the first tournament of the Prince of Asturias Cup in 1915.
-This good run by the Spanish side increased football's popularity in the country, and to defend the success achieved and prepare the Spanish team for the next Olympic Games in 1924, the Spanish FA agreed on 20 July 1922, to reestablish the Prince of Asturias Cup (under the name Campeonato Interregional) as the basis for the composition of the national team, in order to facilitate the selection of players for the team.
-This time with the obligatory participation by all member regions on the Spanish mainland.
+Notably, the author of Spain's first-ever goal, Patricio, also scored in the first edition of the Prince of Asturias Cup in 1915.
+This good run by the Spanish side increased football's popularity in the country, and to defend the success achieved and prepare the Spanish team for the next Olympic Games in 1924, the Spanish FA agreed on 20 July 1922, to reestablish the Prince of Asturias Cup (under the name Campeonato Interregional) as the basis for the composition of the national team, and this time with the obligatory participation by all member regions on the Spanish mainland.
 Once again the proposal got an excellent reception among the clubs and the fans.
 Matches were now played at different venues, but due to logistic and financial problems, it was decided to stop the competition after the third edition, which was played between the winners of the first two with the sole objective of deciding which region obtained the cup to keep.